hackclub/hackclub/workshops/drum_pad/README.md

 All we need to do now is add an on click event to each of our nested `divs`, that gets triggered when a pad is clicked, then we call the `play()` function and pass the link to the sound file as our parameter.

 Luckily the code required to playing our sound is minimal.
-Let's navigate to our `index.html` file, and then we will add the `onclick=""` HTML attribute, learn more about onclicks event here: [onclick events](https://www.w3schools.com/jsref/event_onclick.asp), and inside we call the `play(link)` with the link inside of the onclick event like below:
+Let's navigate to our `index.html` file, and then we will add the `onclick=""` HTML attribute, learn more about the onclick event here: [onclick events](https://www.w3schools.com/jsref/event_onclick.asp), and inside we call the `play(link)` with the link inside of the onclick event like below:

 ```html
 <div  class="pad">